To each and every American citizen,

 Antonio Gramsci

 The United States of America, the most powerful, successful empire in recorded human history, is in catastrophic decline.
 The consequences of a collapsing superpower will be terrible for the American People and our species.
-For several decades, the USA has maintained a world order based on law, free trade, and international cooperation; an order that provided a sheltered environment that enabled the flourishing of billions of people.
+For several decades, the USA has maintained a world order based on rule of law, free trade, and international cooperation; an order that provided a sheltered environment that enabled the flourishing of our entire species.
 That environment is now crumbling along with the integrity of the American government.
-If the indispensable nation falls to tyranny, the environment that generated so much peace and prosperity falls with it, and the world returns to the historic norm, where might makes right.
-As the compounding effects of climate change begin to limit basic resources, violent conflict between our kind is all but inevitable.
+If our nation falls to tyranny, the environment that generated so much peace and prosperity falls with it, and the world returns to the historic norm, where might makes right.
+A dominant military in the hands of a petulant tyrant is the stuff world wars are made of.
+As the compounding effects of climate change begin to limit basic resources, brutal conflict between the nations of the world is all but inevitable.

 "America will never be destroyed from the outside.
 If we falter and lose our freedoms, it will be because we destroyed ourselves."